lingyido/lingyido.github.io/index.md

 ## Key Security Topics on NEO N3

-Here are some key security topics that will be covered in our blog series:
+Here are some key security topics that will be covered in our N3 blog series.
+Even if you are familiar with all EVM-chain securities, these are very important topics for you.

 ### [Reentrancy Attacks](./reentrancy-attack.md)